The International Research Network on Dementia Prevention (IRNDP) has been established to –

 While there are many current overlapping public health, patient, research, policy and practice initiatives aimed at prevention or treatment of dementia, there is currently no single collaborative network of researchers to focus global attention on prevention and on LMICs.

 The globally ageing population makes a collaborative like IRNDP highly relevant worldwide.

-To link researchers globally to foster new research and accelerate knowledge translation that will prevent dementia worldwide.
+To link researchers globally to foster new research and accelerate knowledge translation that will delay or prevent dementia worldwide

 We welcome membership from researchers and stakeholders in both high and low- to middle-income countries.

-IRNDP is currently governed by a leadership committee chaired by Professor Kaarin J. Anstey, who is Director of several research centres in cognitive health and ageing.
-IRNDP also has an expert independent advisory group.
+IRNDP is governed by a leadership committee and an independent advisory group.
 Each are supported by a full-time researcher and a part-time communications specialist.

 Canadian Consortium on Neurodegeneration in Aging